Machine-Intelligence-Characterisation/ML-for-phase-analysis/TOPAS_sim/README.md

 ## Workflow

 1. **Configuration Setup**
-   - Modify `config_simulation.py` to set desired parameters for simulations.
+   - Modify `scripts/config_simulation.py` to set desired parameters for simulations.

 2. **Generate Simulation Parameters**
    - Run `python TOPAS_sim/scripts/generate_simulation_params.py`
    - This creates a new batch directory in the `simulations` subdirectory with:
-     - Individual `simulation_params_X.txt` files for each simulation
+     - The combined `simulation_params.txt` file
      - `weight_fractions.csv` containing phase fractions
-     - `all_params.json` with all generated parameters
+     - `all_params.json` with all the used parameters
-     - `topas_input.inp` for TOPAS
+     - `topas_input.inp` to run on TOPAS

 3. **Run TOPAS Simulations**
    - Copy the generated batch folder to a TOPAS-enabled machine